Skip to content

 Grade: C

-This statistic tells you the percent of long-term stay patients which suffered from pressure ulcers or bed sores.
-We use this statistic in calculating our nursing grades.
+This statistic measures the percentage of long-term care patients who developed pressure ulcers or bed sores.
+We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls